lincza/ProduceLincKnowledgeBase/docs/articles/Configuration/Master Data/Linc Lookup Values.md

 Most of produce and logistic related master data are maintained in Linc Lookup Values.
 Various tables, pages and features in ProduceLinc point to this master data to look up and validate values.

-The Lookup Field Name defines the 'type’ of master data field.
+The Lookup Field Name defines the 'type' of master data field.
 This allows for a comprehensive list of master data, such as producer codes, packhouse code, shipping temperature codes, variety codes, etc. to be maintained in a single table – rather than having to set these up in separate master data tables.

 Multiple codes for the same Lookup Field Name are set up by simply inserting more lines with the same Lookup Field Name and defining a unique Code and Description (optional) for each line.

 Some master data types have inherent parent-child relationships.
 A good example of this is the relationship between Commodity Code and Commodity Group Code.
-Oranges (Commodity Code) fall within a 'parent’ group (Commodity Group Code) called Citrus.
+Oranges (Commodity Code) fall within a 'parent' group (Commodity Group Code) called Citrus.
 Oranges is certainly not stone fruit or pome fruit.

-To support these inherent parent-child relationships a code for a Lookup Field Name can be 'linked’ to its parent by specifying the Parent Lookup Field Name (this should exist independently as a Lookup Field Name in the same table) and Parent Code.
+To support these inherent parent-child relationships a code for a Lookup Field Name can be 'linked' to its parent by specifying the Parent Lookup Field Name (this should exist independently as a Lookup Field Name in the same table) and Parent Code.

 Additional attributes and relationships between different types of master data can be set up with the use of Extended Lookup Values.
 For Example: Lookup Field Name: Producer Code = A0010 linked to Extended Lookup Field Name: Production Area = NC (Northern Cape).